mpruna/Docker_Recipies/Docker_in_Production/README.md

    --swarm-strategy "spread" | Define a default scheduling strategy for Swarm --tls-san [--tls-san option --tls-san option] | Support extra SANs for TLS certs

+### What is swarm

+A swarm consists of multiple Docker hosts which run in swarm mode and act as managers (to manage membership and delegation) and workers (which run swarm services).
+A given Docker host can be a manager, a worker, or perform both roles.

+### Nodes

+A node is an instance of the Docker engine participating in the swarm.
+You can also think of this as a Docker node.
+You can run one or more nodes on a single physical computer or cloud server, but production swarm deployments typically include Docker nodes distributed across multiple physical and cloud machines.
+To deploy your application to a swarm, you submit a service definition to a manager node.
+The manager node dispatches units of work called tasks to worker nodes.

+### Worker nodes

+Worker nodes receive and execute tasks dispatched from manager nodes.
+By default manager nodes also run services as worker nodes, but you can configure them to run manager tasks exclusively and be manager-only nodes.

+### Services and tasks

+A service is the definition of the tasks to execute on the manager or worker nodes.
+It is the central structure of the swarm system and the primary root of user interaction with the swarm.

+When you create a service, you specify which container image to use and which commands to execute inside running containers.

 ### Scale Docker for large applications

 A swarm is a group of machines that are running Docker and joined into a cluster.
 After that has happened, you continue to run the Docker commands you’re used to, but now they are executed on a cluster by a swarm manager.
 The machines in a swarm can be physical or virtual.
 After joining a swarm, they are referred to as nodes.